matiollipt/GO-graph-definition-text-transformer/README.md

 The relationships between these terms are **hierarchical**, with **parent-child relationships** indicating broader and more specific terms, respectively.
 This hierarchical structure allows researchers to **annotate genes and gene products**, providing valuable information about their functions and roles in biological processes.
 For more information about how the GO graph is structured, please refer to my previous post [GO-graph-EDA](https://github.com/matiollipt/GO-graph-EDA) and the [Gene Ontology reference](https://geneontology.org/docs/ontology-documentation).
 For now, it is essential to know that **each node representing a GO term has specific attributes**.

-## Extracting GO terms definitions: a glimpse on life mechanisms
+## Extracting GO terms definitions

 A feature often overlooked when deploying the GO graph to assist in the prediction and classification of gene functions is the **textual definition of each GO term**.
 For example, the GO term ID [GO:0015986](https://www.ebi.ac.uk/QuickGO/term/GO:0015986) is defined as *"The transport of protons across the plasma membrane to generate an electrochemical gradient (proton-motive force) that powers ATP synthesis."*, along with other attributes shown below: